 We are a student engineering design team at the University of British Columbia dedicated to the design, manufacture and launch of suborbital rockets.
 After our win in the 10,000 feet Commercial Off the Shelf (COTS) category at Spaceport America Cup 2017, we are gearing up to compete once again in Spaceport America Cup 2018 next year.
 Our eventual goal is to send a rocket to the edge of space - about 300,000ft up!

 If you are looking for a fast-paced team with ambitious goals and are willing to get your hands dirty, this is the team for you.
+Want to see more pictures, news and stories?
+Find us on Facebook, Instagram and Twitter.

 The team will hold weekly meetings during the regular semester which all members are expected to regularly attend.
 Chances are that as deadlines approach, the pace and workload will naturally pick up.
+The 300k team will have commitment requirements above the weekly meeting, amounting to at least 15 hours weekly.

 Yes.
 The team is open to anyone, including non-engineers!
 All you need to bring is positivity and a willingness to contribute regularly.